Development Officer, Foundations Relations

 - Bachelor’s degree required.

 - Five years of successful experience in foundation fundraising.
-Knowledge of foundations that emphasize environmental giving a plus.
+Knowledge of foundations that emphasize environmental giving preferred.

 - Excellent creative writing skills, including the ability to develop successful grant proposals, reports, and other materials.
 Ability to synthesize complex material, to translate it into readable and engaging prose, and to communicate it clearly and succinctly.